openfoodfacts/openfoodfacts-server/docs/reference/api-tutorials/creating-a-local-cache-of-open-food-facts-data.md

 ### Licensing and Data Sharing

 Even when using a local cache, you're still bound by the Open Database License (ODbL). **Do not mix OFF data with external product data**.
 All additions or modifications made to OFF data must be shared back to OFF, preferably through the WRITE API.
 Consider incorporating this functionality into your cache implementation.
+For more on legal issues, <a href="https://openfoodfacts.github.io/openfoodfacts-server/reference/api-tutorials/license-be-on-the-legal-side/">please read this page</a>

 ### Challenges of Cache Maintenance

 Maintaining a cache can be complex due to the dynamic nature of OFF data.

 -   **Immediate Updates:** Any writes to OFF data should first go through automatic moderation on your end (see our tutorial about this).
 After successful submission to OFF, your local cache should be immediately refreshed.
 -   **Real-Time Notifications (Future):** Currently, there's no public API for real-time OFF updates stream.
 However, we have an internal system (REDIS) and are exploring options for a future 3rd party notification API.
-Express your interest by contacting reuse@openfoodfacts.org.
+Express your interest by contacting <a href="mailto:reuse@openfoodfacts.org">reuse@openfoodfacts.org</a>.

 ### Building Your Own Cache